Electronic Data Interchange (EDI) Wholesale Transactions Guide

 Wholesalers need technology that allows them to onboard trading partners and applications quicker, as well as reduce TCO and resolve any potential issues instantly.
 When wholesalers are connecting with customers (B2B or even B2C) they must be able to send and receive invoices electronically, provide order and shipping confirmations, as well as manage all of their products in standard formats that are transparent.

 As you can see, that is a lot for wholesalers to manage, simply to conduct everyday business.
 That’s what makes EDI such a useful and powerful tool, because it remains the de-facto standard for B2B companies.
 But savvy wholesalers are going one step further than that, and embracing a modern EDI integration platform because it helps them become that much more agile and responsive than they’ve ever been before.

 Advantages to Using EDI in Wholesale

-Utilizing modern EDI software allows wholesalers to optimize their digital value chain by turning innovative integration into a true competitive advantage.
+Utilizing modern EDI systems allows wholesalers to optimize their digital value chain by turning innovative integration into a true competitive advantage.
 By instrumenting leaner and more-efficient inventory purchasing, storage, and distribution built on integration control and actionable insight to manage and deliver value to customers across the supply chain.

 Being able to design and build EDI and API-based integrations to all the members of a digital ecosystem on a single platform allows wholesalers to refine their supply chain and enable distribution channels and improve customer expectations through choice, control, and credibility.